1. Definitions and Interpretation

 5.2 Knowa will provide the Client with group training sessions on the use of the Knowa Services if and to the extent specified in the Order.
 Unless otherwise agreed by the parties, all training will be provided by Zoom or an equivalent tool.

 6.1 The Client agrees that it shall provide a point person, to be initially identified in the Order, with whom Knowa’s customer success team can liaise to discuss how to accelerate adoption of the Knowa Services.

 6.2 The Client must provide to Knowa, or procure for Knowa, such:

 (a) co-operation, support and advice;

-7.1 The Client warrants to Knowa that the use of the Client Data by Knowa in accordance with the Agreement will not:
+7.1 The Client warrants to Knowa that the use of the Client Data by Knowa as permitted by and in compliance with the terms of this Agreement will not:

 (a) breach the provisions of any law, statute or regulation;

 (b) infringe the Intellectual Property Rights or other legal rights of any person; or